adnantariq6400/adnantariq6400/README.md

 # 👋 Hi, I'm [Adnan]!

-I'm a I am a **Bioinformatics enthusiast** Equipped with a strong background in **Bioinformatics** and focus on **Microbiome – Host Interactions, Metagenomic Analysis, and NGS Analysis**.
+I'm a **Bioinformatics enthusiast** Equipped with a strong background in **Bioinformatics** and focus on **Microbiome – Host Interactions, Metagenomic Analysis, and NGS Analysis**.
 Dedicated researcher have expertise in Linux, Bash Scripting, Machine Learning, and Programming (Python, R).

 ---